FMZNkdv/SC-CORE/README.md

 ⠀⣿⣿⣿⠟⢿⣿⣿⣿⣿⣿⣿⠟⠀⠀⠀⠀⠙⢿⣿⣿⣿⣿⣿⣿⡿⠏⠁⠀⠀⠀⠀⠀⠀⢰⣿⣿⣷⢸⣿⣿⡄⣾⣿⣿⣶⣾⣿⠇

 The world's first open source private server core written on Ruby.
+###### This content is not affiliated, approved, sponsored or approved specifically by Supercell and Supercell is not responsible for it.
+For more, see the Supercell Fan Content Policy: www.supercell.com/fan-content-policy

 # Requirements
 * [Ruby 3.1.2p20 (2022-04-12 revision 4491bb740a)](https://rubyinstaller.org/downloads/)